What to pack in your hospital bag

 Don’t forget your baby’s car seat, as you won’t be allowed to leave the hospital in a car without it.
-Our tough tests uncover the Best Buy child car seats, giving you extra peace of mind at a busy, stressful and very memorable time.
+Our tough tests uncover the , giving you extra peace of mind at a busy, stressful and very memorable time.

 And while the mum will be offered meals and drinks as she’s a patient in the hospital, as a birth partner you’re likely to have to sort out your own food.
 Having drinks and snacks packed in your bag can be invaluable: you don’t want to have to choose between going hungry or leaving your partner in labour/with a newborn baby, while you hunt for an open cafe or working vending machine.

-We’ve got a special checklist for dads and other birth partners – check it out for more tips on how to make the birth and hospital stay as comfortable as possible for both of you.
+Download our birth partner hospital checklist for more tips on how to make the birth and hospital stay as comfortable as possible for both of you.

 Working out how to get to the maternity unit and where to park in advance can be the difference between a (relatively) calm car journey and a panicked one on the day when your baby decides to make an appearance.

-Here are our top tips on how to plan the logistics of getting to your chosen maternity unit, so the arrival of your baby can go as smoothly as possible.
+Download our birth partners travel checklist so the arrival of your baby can go as smoothly as possible.